MisterJimson/beyond/README.md

 # Beyond
 [![Actions Status](https://github.com/MisterJimson/beyond/workflows/Test/badge.svg)](https://github.com/MisterJimson/beyond/actions)

-This is an example app designed to demonstrate my approach to structuring a Flutter app.
+An example app that demonstrates an approach to scalable Flutter app development

-I feel like most Flutter content that currently exists focuses on state management and I hope this can dig into other areas a bit more. _Beyond just state management_
+Most Flutter content that currently exists focuses on state management and I hope this can dig into other areas a bit more. _Beyond just state management_

 I am open to feedback, suggestions, and discussions on how this approach can be improved.